List of Shameless (British TV series) characters: Steve McBride

 Steven "Steve" McBride (born 1979) is Fiona Gallagher's (Anne-Marie Duff) boyfriend.
 He was first seen in a club, watching Fiona dance with her friend Veronica Fisher (Maxine Peake).
 When a mugger stole Fiona's bag, Steve gave chase and attempted to catch him.
 Although he failed, Fiona still took him home.
 Once back at their house, he admitted (while undoing his trousers) that he had noticed her a month before, and that if she wanted him to stop, he would.
 She did not, and they went on to have sex.
 Steve later bought Fiona a washing machine to woo her, and they got together, after Steve revealed he stole cars for a living.
 In the middle of the second series, he was forced to flee the Chatsworth Estate after he was involved in a murder at drugs deal he was involved in.
-However, he later returned for Fiona in the emotional finale of series two.
+He later returned for Fiona in the emotional finale of series two.
 He now resides in Amsterdam with Fiona.
 He has a daughter named Kerry-Anne from a relationship in his youth.
-Steve appeared in 16 episodes overall.
+Steve appeared in 13 episodes overall.

 Steve is from a family of doctors, referring to them as "the medical equivalent of a battery farm".
 Steve himself had also previously studied to become a doctor before leaving med school after two years.

 Steve is often presented as the moral hero of the show.
 Although a car thief, he proudly claims to have not committed a single violent crime in his life.
 Similarly, he dislikes the way Frank Gallagher (David Threlfall) treats his children.
 When Fiona's father Frank struck his son Ian, Steve got him drunk and took him to Calais in the boot of his car.